sunshine0677/KMOR/README.md

 - A **`*node`** file containing node IDs and coordinates.
 - A **`*edge`** file containing edge information with start and end nodes.

-Please cite the original sources (as listed in the table above) and our paper if you use this data.

-## 📜 Reference

-If you use these datasets in your work, please cite our paper:

-> **"KMOR: Finding Top-k Multi-constraint Optimal Routes over On-demand Transportation Networks"**